 We have created a tool that you can use to work out if you qualify for a home loan and then calculate the size of the limited guarantee.
 The Guarantor home loan calculator checks your situation against the policies of five major lenders that offer guarantor loans, and then lets you know if there is anything about your situation that can cause your loan to be declined.

 Home loans supported by a guarantee go by many names and are offered by many lenders.
 There are many aspects to consider when applying for this type of mortgage:

-- Getting approval: Lenders are more conservative than ever, did you know that lenders are particularly conservative with guarantor loans?
+- Getting approval: Lenders are more conservative than ever, but they are particularly conservative with guarantor loans.
 We know which lenders accept which types of guarantees and which lenders will accept someone in your situation.

 - Know the terms and conditions: Some banks have simple terms and conditions for their guarantor loans and allow you to limit the amount of the guarantee.
 However many lenders will not limit the guarantee which means the guarantor could lose their home if you are unable to repay your loan.

 - The exit strategy: The loan may have a term of 30 years, however you don’t need to keep the guarantee in place for that long.
 We can help you work out a strategy of either making extra repayments, or refinancing to remove the guarantee in as little as 2 to 5 years.

 - Protecting the guarantor: In the event that you can’t pay your loan then how can you protect your guarantor from having to pay your loan and possibly losing their home?
 Did you know that you can reduce the risk to the guarantor by obtaining insurance?

 If you don’t set up your mortgage in the right way then you may be putting your parents at a higher risk, or you may not be able to remove the guarantee as quickly as you would like.
 Please call our mortgage brokers on 1300 889 743 or enquire online to find out how we can help you.